HHS Issues New Rule to Strengthen Nondiscrimination Protections and Advance Civil Rights in Health Care

 - Requires those covered by the rule to take steps to identify and mitigate discrimination when they use AI and other forms of decision support tools for care.

 Through partnership and enforcement, HHS OCR helps protect access to health care, because all people deserve health care that is safe, culturally competent, and free from discrimination.
-Learn more about the robust protections of Section 1557 of the ACA at HHS.gov/1557.
+Learn more about the robust protections of Section 1557 of the ACA at www.HHS.gov/1557 .

 This press release provides a summary, not any independent interpretation of Section 1557.
-The Final Rule may be viewed or downloaded at: hhs.gov/1557
+The Final Rule may be viewed or downloaded at: https://www.federalregister.gov/public-inspection/2024-08711/nondiscrimination-in-health-programs-and-activities